-Delivered in partnership by Storylines and the South Devon and Channel Shellfishermen Association, the project will conduct a series of oral history interviews with shellfishermen, many whose families have fished for generations, transforming these into a series of digital stories, films and displays.
-Thanks to a £10,000 grant from the Heritage Lottery Fund (HLF), Guardians of the Reef will be able to document this unique and largely unrecorded part of coastal heritage.
+Delivered in partnership by Storylines and the South Devon and Channel Shellfishermen Association, the project conducted a series of oral history interviews with shellfishermen, many whose families have fished for generations, transforming these into a series of digital stories, films and displays.
+Thanks to a £10,000 grant from the Heritage Lottery Fund (HLF), Guardians of the Reef was able to document this unique and largely unrecorded part of coastal heritage.

 Those alive today still remember the days of horse and carts transporting crab; huers on clifftops; and tarring clothes before setting to sea.
 They remember men who went blind in the War but still managed, with a little help, to weave the crab pots.
 They remember transporting their crab catches by train packed in wooden tea chests and apple barrels.
 They remember the hard, hand to mouth days of life in rural Devon.

-Over Autumn 2017, the project will run a total of 6 heritage collection events in the South Hams area focused on gathering oral histories, photographs and artefacts.
-This material will then be woven together to create a series of digital stories, films and an exciting travelling exhibition.
+Over Autumn 2017, the project ran a total of 6 heritage collection events in the South Hams area focused on gathering oral histories, photographs and artefacts.
+We also took to the sea to explore the coast.
+This material was woven together to create a series of digital stories, films and an exciting travelling exhibition.
 These events will be supported by Kingsbridge Cookworthy Museum and Salcombe Museum, who will provide archive photographs and handling objects from their collection to further stimulate stories and incorporate into the digital stories.

-Oral history training will enable volunteers to conduct further interviews and the recordings will be archived through Devon County Archives, Devon Rural Archives, Salcombe Museum and the Kingsbridge Cookworthy Museum preserving them for future generations.
+Oral history training enabled volunteers to conduct further interviews and the recordings have been archived through Devon County Archives, Devon Rural Archives, Salcombe Museum and the Kingsbridge Cookworthy Museum preserving them for future generations.

-The project will revisit the same coastal communities over Spring and Summer 2018 in a series of community celebrations.
-These events will include displays, talks and screenings of the digital stories and films generated throughout the project.
-Locally caught seafood, donated by local fishermen and prepared into traditional dishes, will provide a fitting feast.
+The project revisited the same coastal communities over Spring and Summer 2018 in a series of community celebrations.
+These events included displays, talks and screenings of the digital stories and films generated throughout the project.
+Locally caught seafood, donated by local fishermen and prepared into traditional dishes, provided a fitting feast.

-A longer-term exhibition will run at Salcombe Museum from April-October 2018 and a bespoke travelling display, constructed from a series of old tea chests and apple barrels, will tour local community festivals and events along the coast.
-This will include Crabfest in Salcombe and Paignton Harbour Festival.
+A longer-term exhibition ran at Salcombe Museum from April-October 2018 and a bespoke travelling display, constructed from a series of old tea chests, toured local community festivals and events along the coast.
+This included Crabfest in Salcombe and Paignton Harbour Festival.